ginstrom/paladin-novel/manuscript/chapter-18.md

 Silviana entered the tent, her elven features troubled.
 "I've received word from the Circle of Whispers.
 They're... concerned about recent developments."

 "Religious ones.
 Your reputation is spreading faster than we anticipated.
 Some temples are declaring you a saint, others a heretic.
 The established orders are fracturing."

+"We are gaining allies.
+This could work on our Favor," replied Maera.

 "Or it could work against us," Silviana replied.
 "Religious wars have a way of consuming everything in their path."